 Wells College offers a variety of merit-based scholarships to entering students who are registered full-time.
 These awards recognize students of outstanding abilities without regard to financial need.

 21st Century Leadership Awards are presented to high school juniors nominated by their guidance counselors for their spirit, integrity, intellectual and leadership qualities.
 Qualified candidates must have a cumulative grade point average of 90% and demonstrated leadership ability and/or potential through school and community activities (as an NCAA Division III college, athletic participation is not considered when selecting candidates for this award).
-The award carries with it a $40,000 Scholarship for Leaders ($10,000 per year) for four years of study at Wells College.
+The award carries with it a $40,000 Scholarship for Leaders ($10,000 per year) for four years of study at Wells College. *Most 21st Century Leadership award recipients are also eligible for other merit-based scholarships.
+The $10,000 scholarship for this award will be used to grant the maximum scholarship level allowable.

 Janet Taylor Reiche ’52 Legacy Scholarships are awarded to the children and grandchildren of Wells College alumnae/i.
 These scholarships are valued at $2,500 per year for four years of study and are named in honor of Wells College alumna Janet Taylor Reiche ’52 who served as the first woman chair of the Wells College Board of Trustees.